-In the fourth quarter of 2019, the issues concerning Lebanon's fiscal performance and public debt outlook have become challenges of economic survival.
+In the fourth quarter of 2020, the issues concerning Lebanon's fiscal performance and public debt outlook have become challenges of economic survival.
+The March default on the country's Sovereign Debt has only accelerated this trend.
 This new urgency only adds to the importance that has been enshrined previously in Article IV reviews for Lebanon by the International Monetary Fund (IMF).
-The IMF has repeatedly alerted officials that the debt burden could be the prime risk source compromising financial stability, and could prevent the government from attaining its economic objectives, stressing that a sustained and balanced fiscal adjustment is essential.
+The IMF has repeatedly alerted officials that the debt burden could be the prime risk source compromising financial stability, and renewing talks with the IMF on a clear basis, around a credible recovery plan for the economy, is today a matter of survival.

-Many contend that under the conditions observed since the fall of 2019, it will not suffice to stabilize the debt-to-GDP ratio and gradually decrease it with growth-oriented policies, as was done during the first decade of the millennium.
-In this sense, the revised Agenda Priority 1 notes that the debt impact of economic and fiscal policies adopted since the 1990s still remains to be examined, as does the question of if and how corruption contributed to the escalation of public debt in Lebanon beyond the growth of GDP.
-These and other historic local and global factors deserve study, but in the immediacy of 2020 it has become paramount for the Lebanese state to reform and develop fiscal measures.

-Further inevitable is a reexamination of the banking sector, its ability to support the government, private companies, and households, and the ways in which to implement financially sustainable policies at Banque du Liban (BDL), Lebanon's central bank.
-BDL's measures of debt management have been innovative, but at a cost.
-Before CEDRE funds will be made available, genuine structural and institutional reforms are needed at all levels.
+Many contend that under the conditions observed since the end of 2019, it will not suffice to stabilize the debt-to-GDP ratio and gradually decrease it with growthoriented policies, as was done during the first decade of the millennium.
+The necessity to negotiate with stakeholders in full transparency needs to be addressed in order to stabilise the debt to GDP ratio in light of the economic contraction suffered this past year.
+Overall, the Lebanese economic crisis will further reduce the country's capacity at servicing its national debt, and the default on sovereign debt, if not addressed, will result in Lebanon being a pariah in international markets.
+These and other historic local and global factors deserve study, but in the immediacy of 2021 it has become paramount for the Lebanese state to reform and develop fiscal measures.
+Lebanon needs to establish a 2021 budget consistent with a macroeconomic and debt sustainability framework negotiated with current holders of sovereign debt.
+Further inevitable is a re-examination of the banking sector, its ability to support the government, private companies, and households, and the ways in which to implement financially sustainable policies at Banque du Liban (BDL), Lebanon's central bank.
+In order to obtain IMF and CEDRE funds, genuine structural and institutional reforms are needed at all levels.

 Fiscal reform must introduce new instruments that are able to increase social justice and sustainability as well as incentivize private investments and greater economic activity.
 In addition, fiscal reform needs to be flanked by a proactive approach for aligning and developing the monetary policy and capital markets regime under the auspices of BDL, with the fiscal policies produced and implemented by the Ministry of Finance (MoF).
+In addition, no effective fiscal policy can be implemented without addressing the need to restructure the banking sector, as the latter has long been the biggest provider of tax revenues for the state in the corporate sector.
+The financial crisis has paralysed the banking sector, which is in need of recapitalisation in compliance with the IMF's recommendations.
+A restructuring of the banking sector would further alleviate pressure on banks and depositors, and help restore confidence which, in turn, would alleviate pressure on the Lebanese Pound.
+This should be accompanied by a long-awaited capital controls law which would shield banks from possible legal repercussions and help stabilise the Lebanese Pound.